How to Get Started

 Why are all of the different tracks/focus areas/concentrations/etc. showing up for students?

 Informal tracks, focus areas, emphasis, concentrations, etc., represent different curricular pathways students can take within a major and are managed by individual programs.
 Because of this, the default of the GSTS advisement reports is to show all possible focus areas and let graduate programs waive the tracks or areas that are not relevant to the student.
-This process requires use of the course exceptions tool and manual effort by the graduate program coordinator.
+This process requires use of the exceptions tool and manual effort by the Graduate Program Coordinator/Manager or other persons in your program designated to enter exceptions.

 What do I do if a student comes to me with an error message on their GSTS advisement report?